+Appendix B

-ATTACHMENT B - HEARING PROCEDURES
+HEARING PROCEDURES

 - 1. Motion to sit as Hearing Board. - 2.
 Roll Call followed by the Chair's opening remarks. - 3.
-Staff will introduce to the Hearing Board the applicant/permit holder (and/or agent). - 4.
+Staff will introduce to the Hearing Board the applicant/owner, his/her agent and others wishing to speak. - 4.
 Staff will indicate the nature and location of the subject application and the conclusions. - 5.
-Staff and/or counsel will present the staff report included in the Authority agenda and the reasons for the recommendation. - 6.
-The applicant/permit holder (and/or agent) will have the opportunity to ask questions of staff based on their presentation. - 7.
-Following the applicant/permit holder (and/or agent), the members of the Board can ask the staff questions. - 8.
-The applicant/permit holder (and/or agent) will make a presentation. - 9.
-The staff and/or counsel will have the opportunity to ask questions of the applicant/permit holder (and/or agent) followed by questions from the Board. - 10.
-The Hearing Board will move into camera - 11.
-The Hearing Board will, once it has reached a decision, move out of camera, to reconvene in public forum. - 12.
-Members of the Hearing Board will move and second a motion. - 13.
-A motion will be carried which will culminate in the decision. - 14.
-The Chair or Acting Chair will advise the applicant/permit holder of the Hearing Board decision. - 15.
-If decision is "to refuse", the Chair or Acting Chair shall notify the applicant in writing of his/her right to appeal the decision to the Minister of Natural Resources within 30 days of receipt of the reasons for the decision.
+Staff will present the staff report included in the Authority/Executive Committee agenda. - 6.
+The applicant and/or his/her agent will speak and also make any comments on the staff report, if he/she so desires. - 7.
+The Hearing Board is open to the public and therefore, the Hearing Board will allow others to speak, and, if necessary, the applicant in rebuttal. - 8.
+The Hearing Board will question, if necessary, both the staff and the applicant/agent. - 9.
+The Hearing Board may move into camera. - 10.
+Members of the Hearing Board will move and second a motion. - 11.
+A motion will be carried which will culminate in the decision. - 12.
+The Hearing Board will move out of camera. - 13.
+The Chairman or Acting Chairman will advise the owner/applicant of the Hearing Board decision. - 14.
+If decision is "to refuse", the Chairman or Acting Chairman shall notify the owner/applicant of his/her right to appeal the decision to the Minister of Natural Resources within 30 days of receipt of the reasons for the decision. - 15.
+Motion to move out of Hearing Board and sit as Executive Committee.